-What differentiates HCC from other clinical research organizations is that our staff has either direct interventional cath lab or cardio-thoracic OR experience.
+What differentiates HCC from a CRO is that our staff has either direct interventional cath lab or cardio-thoracic OR experience.
 This allows HCC to function extremely well in technical areas when carrying out clinical trial operations (monitoring) or conducting device training and/or proctoring procedures.

 HCC’s staff has supported clinical trial operations for a variety of products and indications, including but not limited to: